Eliav2/how-react-hooks-work/README.md

 saying updating the browser's DOM based on the virtual DOM created by the render step. the 'commit' phase is not relevant for the purpose of this article.

-#### cleanup effects
+**cleanup effects**:

 **before** each effect is fired a cleanup function is fired(if scheduled). the cleanup effects are:

-- useLayoutEffect cleanup
+- useLayoutEffects cleanup
-- useEffect cleanup
+- useEffects cleanup

-Note - cleanup effect will never fire on the first render(because there is no prior effect to cleanup from).
+Note - cleanup effect will never fire on the first render(because there is no prior effect to cleanup from), and when component unmount only the cleanup effect are fired.

 #### Render cycle summary: